Kamil-Jan/Dotfiles/README.md

 # [Fzf](https://github.com/junegunn/fzf) - fuzzy finder

-It's an interactive Unix filter for command-line that can be used with any list; files, command history, processes, hostnames, bookmarks, git commits, etc.
+It is an interactive Unix filter for command-line that can be used with any list; files, command history, processes, hostnames, bookmarks, git commits, etc.
 Run `sudo pacman -S fzf` to install

 # [Neovim](https://github.com/neovim/neovim) - text editor